NOAA-GSL/mpas_app/README.md

 ## Building the Model

-Currently Jet is the only platform supported.
+Currently Hera and Jet are the only platforms supported.
 To run the default build script:

-`./build.sh -p=jet`
+`./build.sh -p=<platform>`

 To see the different build options (including MPAS build options):